Clevertap's AI-Based Recommendation Engine Helps Eatigo Achieve 100% Growth In Reservations

-(MENAFN- ACN NewsWire) CleverTap's AI-based Recommendation Engine helps Eatigo achieve 100% growth in reservations
+(MENAFN- JCN NewsWire) CleverTap's AI-based Recommendation Engine helps Eatigo achieve 100% growth in reservations

+MOUNTAIN VIEW, CA & MUMBAI, AUG 29, 2025 - (ACN NEWSWIRE) -Award-winning online restaurant reservation platform Eatigo, collaborates with CleverTap - the all-in-one engagement platform, to enhance customer engagement and boost reservations.
+Through CleverTap's AI-powered recommendations engine, Eatigo was able to offer its users relevant and timely recommendations with precision, ensuring higher conversions.
+The platform's orchestration and analytics capabilities enabled Eatigo to coordinate complex, multi-channel marketing campaigns at scale and track the performance of its campaigns.

 By harnessing CleverTap's AI/ML-powered capability suite: Clever, Eatigo was able to hyper-personalize its engagement through more than 10 automations and nearly 100 journeys.
 As a result, Eatigo's users were 2X more likely to make reservations.
 Additionally, CleverTap's Liquid tag and journey features enable Eatigo to create omni-channel experiences capturing diner's attention and driving reservations.